 The HACE Child Labour Network

-Child Labour is a complex social challenge that no single organisation can solve alone.
+Child Labour is a complex social challenge that we can only solve together.

 HACE Multistakeholder Roundtable 2025: ‘The Bigger Picture: Child Labour and Sustainability in Supply Chains.’